bonny/WordPress-Simple-History/code.md

 Code standards is updated to WordPress own.

 Uses composer package `dealerdirect/phpcodesniffer-composer-installer` to find PHP_CodeSniffer rules automagically.
 Just run `composer install` and then `vendor/bin/phpcs`.

+Use PHP 7 for now, the WordPress rules crashes on PHP 8 so far (bug fixed but no version with fix released).